aws-samples/semantic-search-with-amazon-opensearch/README.md

 3. Cloudformation stack name must be `semantic-search` as we use this stack name in our lab

 ### Lab Instruction
-Please refer [Workshop](https://catalog.workshops.aws/semantic-search/en-US) for lab instruction.
+Please refer [Semantic Search Workshop](https://catalog.workshops.aws/semantic-search/en-US) for lab instruction.

 ## License